 As the online media room is developed and designed, remember to include the equivalent of a press or media kit.
+Look at more info.
 Provide company background information, and organization chart, mission and vision statements, product and service fact sheets plus other pertinent information that journalists (both online and traditional) would search for when researching.

 Also include bios on the principle people such as the CEO, president, vice-president or researchers.
 Always include contact names, phone numbers and emails for press contacts.

 Effective Online News Rooms

 To get a good sense of what to include or how to design an effective online news room, visit sites for IBM, Microsoft, and The McDonald’s Corporation.